Jiggled interferometer: Ground-based gravitational wave detector using rapidly-repeated free-falling test masses: Abstract

 \section{Abstract}

-We propose the Jiggled Interferometer (JIGI), a novel ground-based gravitational wave detector with space-like sensitivity.
+We propose the Jiggled Interferometer (JIGI), a novel ground-based gravitational wave detector employing low-frequency noise mitigation similar to that of space-based detectors.
 Using rapidly-repeated free-fall test masses, JIGI eliminates seismic and suspension thermal noise during free fall.
 Compared to the Juggled Interferometer, it offers improved angular stability and avoids tracking lasers.
 We analyze detrending---a required step to remove actuation-induced noise—and show sensitivity gains of about four orders of magnitude in the 0.1–0.3 Hz band, relative to seismic and suspension noise extrapolated from the Cosmic Explorer.

 Current ground-based gravitational wave (GW) detectors, such as LIGO \cite{LIGO_ref}, Virgo \cite{Virgo_ref}, and KAGRA \cite{KAGRA_ref}, are sensitive to signals at frequencies as low as $\sim$ 10 Hz, primarily from compact binary coalescences.
 Expanding GW astronomy requires broader frequency coverage and improved sensitivity.
 Next-generation detectors—including the Einstein Telescope (ET) \cite{ET} and the Cosmic Explorer (CE) \cite{CE}—aim to reach $\sim$ 3 Hz \cite{ET_LF_limit} and $\sim$ 5 Hz \cite{CE_Design}, respectively.
 However, the regime below a few Hz also contains a rich variety of sources, including intermediate-mass black hole mergers \cite{IMBH_GW}, gravitational waves from primordial black holes \cite{PBH_GW}, and primordial GWs \cite{PGW}.
 Achieving high sensitivity in this band remains challenging due to the dominant seismic and suspension thermal noise \cite{ET_Cryo, Virgo_ET_Control, ET_SAS, LIGOLF}.